nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 }
 ```

-For the sake of clarity I ommited the provider declaration part.
+For the sake of clarity I omitted the provider declaration part.
 As you can see, I created an `aws_s3_bucket` resource called `aws-mysfits-terraform`.
 This resource has an optional argument called `bucket` which is used to set the bucket's name.
 In my case I defined a variable, `s3_bucket_name`, in a file called `variables.tf` that's used here.

 I used a specific property of the bucket that allows it to store a static website.
 You can find more information about that here: https://docs.aws.amazon.com/AmazonS3/latest/userguide/EnableWebsiteHosting.html.
 To do that in Terraform, I used the `website` object.

-The `website` object has an `index_document` argument that stablishes what file is returned when an HTTP(s) request arrives to the root of the S3 bucket.
+The `website` object has an `index_document` argument that establishes what file is returned when an HTTP(s) request arrives to the root of the S3 bucket.
 In my case I chose the `index.html` file that I will upload.

 ### Uploading a file to the previously created S3 bucket.